maelys-mcardle/adventure/documentation/writingstories.md

 Examples so far have had two values for each property, but there can be an unlimited number of values for an unlimited number of properties.

-## Writing a Story
+## Writing Your First Story

-### Story Project Structure
+### Create a Directory

 Stories are stored in a directory.
-This directory must have a `config.yml` file, as well as two sub-directories: `actions` and `entities`.
+This directory must have a `story.yml` file, as well as two sub-directories: `actions` and `entities`.

 ```
   story/
     |- actions/
     |- entities/
-    |- config.yml
+    |- story.yml
 ```

 As stories become more complex, these directories will become populated with